1 Emily Lawrence, Camper Report, “What Is The Average Camper Price in 2021?”

 WHETHER YOUR RETIREMENT IS TWO YEARS or two decades away — and even if you’re already in it — you probably spend a fair bit of time dreaming about what you’ll do with your leisure time.
 Visit the major national parks in the U.S.?
 Buy a cottage at the beach?
 Get serious about shoring up your golf game?
 Take gourmet cooking lessons?

 Whatever form your vision of fun in retirement takes, there’s one thing you probably haven’t spent much time thinking about: how much your leisure activities will cost.
-“The cost of leisure over the course of your retirement can come as something of a shock for retirees,” notes Merrill Financial Advisor Michael Haberman.
-He recalls two of his clients, a couple on the East Coast, who as they neared retirement had prioritized frequent travel with their daughter and grandchildren who lived in Texas.
+“The cost of leisure over the course of your retirement can come as something of a shock for retirees,” notes Merrill Wealth Management Advisor Mary Jo Harper.
+She recalls two clients, a couple on the East Coast, who as they neared retirement had prioritized frequent travel with their daughter and grandchildren who lived in Texas.
 But once they got a sense of what the expenses might really be, they realized they’d have to recalculate.

-“We prepared by padding their travel and leisure budget for the first couple of years of retirement,” says Haberman.
-The husband also opted to continue working part-time in order to fund their travel — including a trip to Mexico with the grandkids.
+“We prepared by padding their travel and leisure budget for the first couple of years of retirement,” says Harper.
+The husband also opted to continue working part-time to fund their travel — including a trip to Mexico with the grandkids.

 Their story illustrates the adjustments you may need to make in order to enjoy your life in retirement without depleting your savings, says Ben Storey, director, Retirement Research & Insights, Bank of America.
 The key, he stresses, is a sensible strategy for drawing down assets.
 “It’s important to make sure you’re allocating your financial resources thoughtfully, so that you can enjoy some of the things you couldn’t do during your working years.”
 As you work with your advisor to determine how to make the most of your retirement income, addressing the following questions can help.